 A 20th wedding anniversary is referred to as a China Anniversary.
-It’s a tradition on a china anniversary to give your husband or wife something made out of china.
+It’s a tradition on a China anniversary to give your husband or wife something made out of china.

 A shape with 20 sides, or faces, is called an icosahedron.
 Every face of an icosahedron is an equilateral triangle.

 The UK’s £20 banknote has a picture of Adam Smith on it.
 Adam Smith was a famous philosopher, economist, and writer.
-On the February 20, 2020, the paper £20 note was replaced by a polymer note.
+On February 20, 2020, the paper £20 note was replaced by a polymer note.